AdaCore/spark2014/lrm/source/subprograms.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 .. todo:: possible restrictions regarding not mixing named and
    positional parameters, requiring all, or more than a certain
    number of parameters require named association, or more than one
-     parameter of the same type requires named association....
+   parameter of the same type requires named association.
+RCC comment:
+   Is it worth restricting these things if they don't impact verifiability?
+   Target: D2.

 Anti-Aliasing
 ~~~~~~~~~~~~~